pretix/pretix-docs/docs/guides/payment/mollie.md

 ![Payment settings page.
 The "payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Mollie; gift card is enabled and all other entries are disabled.
 All entires have 'settings' buttons next to them.](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )

+You can jump straight to the Mollie settings by clicking the :btn-icon:fa3-gear: Settings 🞃: drop-down menu and then :btn:Payment > Mollie:.

-Navigate to :navpath:Your Event → Settings → Payment:.
+Alternatively, navigate to :navpath:Your Event → Settings → Payment:.
 The :btn:Payment providers: tab on this page displays the list of active payment providers.
 The list should now include an entry for Mollie with a red ":fa3-times: Disabled" tag.
 The plugin is enabled, but Mollie has not been set up and enabled as a payment provider for the event yet.